Rango (2011 film): Home media

 The film was released on Blu-ray and DVD on July 15, 2011.
 The release had been produced as a two-disc Blu-ray, DVD, and "Digital Copy" combo pack with both the theatrical and an extended version of the film, cast and crew commentary, deleted scenes, and featurettes.

-The extended version adds a final scene that didn’t appear in the theatrical release of the film in which the flooded town is now a beach resort renamed Mud and Rango rides out to deal with news that Bad Bill is causing trouble elsewhere and gave his final speech before he falls off his roadrunner steed.
+The extended version adds a final scene that did not appear in the theatrical release of the film in which the flooded town is now a beach resort renamed Mud and Rango rides out to deal with news that Bad Bill is causing trouble elsewhere and gave his final speech before he falls off his roadrunner steed.

 A 4K Ultra HD Blu-ray SteelBook was released on June 4, 2024.

 Reception

 Box office

-Rango grossed $123 million in the United States and Canada and $122 million in other countries for a total $246 million.
-It is the 24th-highest-grossing film of 2011 worldwide.
+Rango grossed $123 million in the United States and Canada and $122 million internationally, yielding a worldwide total of $246 million.
+It was the 24th highest-grossing film of 2011.

 In the United States and Canada, Rango debuted in 3,917 theaters, grossing $9,608,091 on its first day and $38,079,323 during its opening weekend, ranking number one at the box office.
 Although the film dropped into second place behind Battle: Los Angeles the following week, it would go on to outgross the opening of Disney's Mars Needs Moms.
 On March 26, 2011, it became the first film of 2011 to cross the $100 million mark.

 In markets outside the United States and Canada, during its first weekend, it earned $16,770,243 in 33 countries.
 It topped the international box office two times in March 2011.
 Although the film did not double its budget, it was declared a success by Paramount which subsequently announced the formation of its own animation department.